-For gas exchange, the air of the environment has to be exchanged in the alveoli, which corresponds to their ventilation.
-This is realized by the alternating built up of pressure differences between the surrounding air and the lung, so that respiratory air can flow in (inspiration) and out (expiration).
+For gas exchange, the air of the environment must be exchanged in the alveoli, which corresponds to the ventilation of the alveoli.
+This is accomplished by the alternating build-up of pressure differences between the surrounding air and the lungs so that respiratory air can flow in (inspiration) and out (expiration).

 The lung follows the movements of the thoracic wall due to the negative pressure in the pleural cavity (Donder’s low pressure).
 This pressure acts against the elastic retraction forces of the lung, which would contract otherwise.

-At inspiration, the fresh and oxygen-rich air from the surroundings is transported into the alveoli where gases are exchanged.
-The ‘sucking in’ of air into the lungs is facilitated by the inside pressure that is lower compared to the surroundings.
+For inspiration, the fresh and oxygen-rich air from the surroundings is transported into the alveoli where gases are exchanged.
+The ‘sucking in’ of the air into the lungs is facilitated by the intrapleural pressure, which is lower compared to the surroundings.
 As mentioned above, the active forces of the respiratory muscles and the negative pressure in the pleural cavity are responsible for the generation of this negative pressure.

-At inspiration, the thorax widens, the pressure decreases, the lung unfolds, and air flows in.
+At inspiration, the thorax widens, the pressure decreases, the lungs expand, and air flows in.